QOM-One/qom-network/docs/developers/tools/truffle.md

 # Truffle: Deploying a Smart Contract

-Learn how to deploy a simple Solidity-based smart contract to Evmos using the Truffle environment {synopsis}
+Learn how to deploy a simple Solidity-based smart contract to Qom One using the Truffle environment {synopsis}

 [Truffle](https://www.trufflesuite.com/truffle) is a development framework for deploying and managing [Solidity](https://github.com/ethereum/solidity) smart contracts.